-To turn you into the new Jean-Jacques Rousseau of the office, here are some rules, tips, and tricks for writing emails that will dazzle your recipients.
+To turn you into the new Ernest Hemingway of the office, here are some rules, tips, and tricks for writing emails that will dazzle your recipients.
 And don't worry, your legendary prose will continue to shine, this time at lightning speed!

 With the evolution of our communication methods, the writing rules have slightly changed.
-Don’t worry, we’re not talking about reinventing the French grammar, thankfully.
+Don't worry, we're not talking about reinventing English grammar, thankfully.
 But we are talking about adapting to a new format—the screen—and the requirements of the professional environment, which have also evolved.

 If you are new to email writing, here are the key steps to start, before diving into the details of professional email writing.